 State law prohibitions

 For localities interested in implementing a rent regulation system, it is crucial to consider the state law context.
-Most states in the U.S. have laws on the books that prevent localities from imposing rent regulations.
-As of 2018, local rent regulations only exist in the District of Columbia and jurisdictions in four states (California, Maryland, New Jersey, and New York).
+37 states in the U.S. have laws on the books that prohibit or preempt localities from imposing rent regulations.
+As of 2019, local rent regulations only exist in the District of Columbia and jurisdictions in five states (California, Maryland, New Jersey, New York, and Oregon).

 California passed a statewide cap, limiting annual rent increases to 5% after inflation for most tenants, the boldest step yet to address an affordable housing crunch that has helped push people into the streets.
 The legislation creates “a statewide standard that will put more than 95 percent of multifamily units under a consistent and uniform rent standard.”
 This New York Times piece discusses the bill further.
 (Read a PDF version.)